HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 We used an overhead camera to track a green ball (we considered that as a user in our small scaled environment), which is our proxy for the user.
 SO the overheads camera used to feed the space broker the user location.
 For the user to point to any speciofic location, he/she had to download a map (floor plan) which is the 2D top view of the floor plan.
 By clciking on the floorplan, a user can spot any location.

-In our source code for the Space Broker application, the application developoer can use any of the following methods (from spaceBrokerProxy.java) to make a request to the Space Broker system (built on raspberry-pi):
+In our source code for the Space Broker application, the application developoer can use any of the following methods (from spaceBrokerProxy.java in the Android_Application folder) to make a request to the Space Broker system (built on raspberry-pi):

     String query( SpecificLocation  location );